What is Teaching Excellence?

 Inclusive, Engaged, Research-Led Teaching at the University of Oregon

-Inclusive teaching engages and values every student and attends to the social and emotional climate of the classroom .
-A broad philosophy that should be realized in each and every UO course by each and every UO teacher, inclusion is enacted through particular choices faculty make in their presentation of self and content and through deliberate ways of drawing on assets each student brings to the classroom.
+Inclusive teaching engages and values every student and attends to the social and emotional climate of the class.
+A broad philosophy that should be realized in each and every UO course by each and every UO teacher , inclusion is enacted through particular choices faculty make in their presentation of self and content and through deliberate ways of drawing on assets each student brings to the classroom.

-- Conveying that each student matters and brings valuable assets and goals to their work.
+- Convey that each student brings valuable assets and goals to their work.

-- Introducing the instructor’s own intellectual journey and process of expert thought.
+- Introduce the instructor’s own intellectual journey and process of expert thought.

-- Ensuring that the course materials expand the racial, ethnic, gender and ability diversity of the field and the contested and evolving status of knowledge.
+- Use course materials that represent the racial, ethnic, gender, ability, intellectual, and socioeconomic diversity of the field and the contested and evolving status of knowledge.

-- Deploying a range of methods to engage students and bring out their strengths.
+- Deploy a range of methods to engage students and bring out their strengths.

-- Know students’ goals for their learning and find ways to explicitly link the concerns of the course to students’ own concerns.
+- Know students’ goals for their learning and find ways to connect the concerns of the course to students’ own concerns.

 - Maximize student motivation by leveraging students’ sense of the relevance, rigor, and supportiveness of a course—and of their own self efficacy within it.